ThePizzaMuncher/Project-AltLatCE/readme.md

 3) Open `setup.exe`
 4) Wait for the message telling you it’s been installed to pop up
 5) Restart your computer
-6) Go to Settings – Time & Language – [your preferred language] – Options, click `Add a keyboard`, and select `Alt-Latin 2019 - CE` if you installed the base version, or `Muncher‐Flavoured Alt‐Latin [version number]` if you installed a later one.
+6) Go to Settings – Time & Language – [your preferred language] – Options, click `Add a keyboard`, and select `Alt-Latin 2019 - CE` if you installed the base version, or `Muncher‐Flavoured Alt‐Latin` if you installed a later one.
 In any case, the installed layout should show up at the top
 7) Profit

 If you use numerous other keyboard layouts already, you may want to consider uninstalling those, leaving only one behind for the language you want to use this layout on.
 Your mileage may vary, but I’ve had nothing but headaches installing this until I temporarily uninstalled the Russian language and layout.